DataBiosphere/terra-axon-examples/dataproc/hail_demo_dashboard.md

 On the 'Resources' page, navigate to the Enterprise Terra folder "Notebook snapshots" and preview the notebooks you see there in this order to get a deeper understanding of what setup and analysis this demonstration workspace enables:
 1. `workspace_setup.ipynb`
+2. `cloud_env_setup.ipynb`
-2. `create_hail_cluster.ipynb`
+3. `create_hail_cluster.ipynb`
-3. `annotate_significant_gwas_results_with_gnomad_brief.ipynb`, which was run on a small region of the genome
+4. `annotate_significant_gwas_results_with_gnomad_brief.ipynb`, which was run on a small region of the genome
-4. `annotate_significant_gwas_results_with_gnomad_at_scale.ipynb`, which was run on all autosomes
+5. `annotate_significant_gwas_results_with_gnomad_at_scale.ipynb`, which was run on all autosomes

-## Step 2: Create an Enterprise Terra Cloud Environment and run a setup notebook.
+## Step 2: Create an Enterprise Terra Cloud Environment and run setup notebooks.

 Create an Enterprise Terra Cloud environment, by navigating to the "Environments" tab of the workspace.
 You can use the configuration defaults.

+Launch the environment once it's running, and then run the notebooks [workspace_setup.ipynb](https://github.com/DataBiosphere/terra-axon-examples/blob/main/workspace_setup.ipynb) and [cloud_env_setup.ipynb](https://github.com/DataBiosphere/terra-axon-examples/blob/main/cloud_env_setup.ipynb).
+You only need to run `workspace_setup.ipynb` once per workspace (it's fine to run it multiple times).
+Run `cloud_env_setup.ipynb` for each cloud environment.

-Launch the environment once it's running, and then run the notebook [workspace_setup.ipynb](https://github.com/DataBiosphere/terra-axon-examples/blob/main/workspace_setup.ipynb).
-Its repo, `terra-axon-examples`, which is defined as a workspace Git repository, should be automatically cloned to your Enterprise Terra Cloud Environments, and you should be able to navigate to the notebook in the JupyterLab file browser.
+The example repo, `terra-axon-examples`, which is defined as a workspace Git repository, should be automatically cloned to your Enterprise Terra Cloud Environments, and you should be able to navigate to the notebook in the JupyterLab file browser.
 Look for the `terra-axon-examples` subdirectory.

 > **If you have not set up your ssh key, and do not see the `terra-axon-examples` subdirectory**, first open a Terminal window on the notebook server (under the **File** menu) and run: